jypeng95/jypeng95.github.io/_pages/publications.md

 <div class="publications">

-More information can be found at my <a href="https://scholar.google.com/citations?user=9PY80DQAAAAJ">Google Scholar profile</a>
+More information can be found at <a href="https://scholar.google.com/citations?user=9PY80DQAAAAJ">Google Scholar</a>

 <br>